How to create an AI trading system

 Conclusion

 In this tutorial, we have generated an AI trading signal using symbolic regression.
-This model had good out-of-sample accuracy in predicting what the S&P 500 would do the next day, using for that nothing but the OHLC prices of the last 14 trading days.
-Even better models could probably be obtained if more interesting past data was used for the training, such as technical indicators (RSI, MACD, etc).
+This model achieved 60.5% out-of-sample accuracy in predicting what the S&P 500 would do the next day, using nothing but the OHLC prices of the last 14 trading days.

 About TuringBot